PLAYER STATUS & CONTRACTS

 Such individuals are not legally entitled to be paid to play sport in the UK.
 Such players may only play as an amateur for a predominantly amateur club in a predominantly amateur league.
-Holders of a EU passport or a UK Ancestry or Spousal Visa may continue to play in any league or division and may be paid and/or employed as appropriate (though see note below re EU/ EEA citizens).
-We strongly recommend that clubs obtain advice from a suitably qualified expert prior to recruiting any non-EU/EEA player.
+Holders of a UK Ancestry or Spousal Visa, Irish citizens and players who have been granted leave to enter or remain in the UK may continue to play in any league or division and may be paid and/or employed as permitted under SDR 4.1.
+We strongly recommend that clubs obtain advice from a suitably qualified expert prior to recruiting any non-UK player.

 Frequently Asked Questions